django-fluent/django-fluent-contents/docs/newplugins/admin.rst

   This optional template is inserted once at the top of the admin interface.

 * :attr:`~fluent_contents.extensions.ContentPlugin.form` -
   The form class to use in the admin form.
-It should inherit from the :class:`~fluent_contents.forms.ContentItemForm` class.
+It should inherit from the :class:`~fluent_contents.extensions.ContentItemForm` class.

 * :attr:`~fluent_contents.extensions.ContentPlugin.fieldsets` -
   A tuple of fieldsets, similar to the :class:`~django.contrib.admin.ModelAdmin` class.